yuran1811/yuran1811/README.md

-> _**Without passion man is a mere latent force and possibility, like the flint which awaits the shock of the iron before it can give forth its spark.**_ - Henri-Frédéric Amiel
+> _**True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.**_ - William Penn

 <!-- [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=fira+code&color=%2300CCCC&center=true&vCenter=true&multiline=true&size=32&width=1200&height=130&lines=Hi+there+%F0%9F%91%8B;Welcome+to+my+Github+Profile;I'm+Yuran+-+a+Web+Developer)](https://git.io/typing-svg) -->